stevencombs/retrocombs.github.io/plus4/plus4.md

 2. [retroCombs: The Tapuino Project - Build an Arduino powered Commodore Datasette clone](https://www.stevencombs.com/tapuino-1)

-    As part of my Commodore Plus/4 series, chapter three, of the user’s manual, includes a sections on using a datasette and a disk drive.
-In a previous post, I built the modern replacement for the disk drive (a Pi1541), now it’s time to create a datasette replacement called, the Tapuino.
+    As part of my Commodore Plus/4 series, chapter three, of the user’s manual, includes a sections on using a Datasette and a disk drive.
+In a previous post, I built the modern replacement for the disk drive (a Pi1541), now it’s time to create a Datasette replacement called, the Tapuino.

 ## Plus/4 Resources

-Below are links I've found to be most benefical as I work through this series:
+Below are links I've found to be most beneficial as I work through this series:

 1. [Commodore4Ever](https://commodore4ever.net/) - Source for Pi1451.
 Great customer service and feedback.
 2. [The Future was 8-bit](https://www.thefuturewas8bit.com/) - Source for parts and used to provide resources for the Tapuino project.
 U.K. based so allow some time for delivery if in the U.S.
-3. [RETRO Innoviation](http://store.go4retro.com/) - Source for parts used for both the Tapuino and Pi1541 projects.
+3. [RETRO Innovation](http://store.go4retro.com/) - Source for parts used for both the Tapuino and Pi1541 projects.
 3. [Plus/4 World](http://www.plus4world.com/) - The most incredible source of Plus/4 information and software available.
 I don't know how the team does it, but if you have a Commodore C16, Plus/4, or 264, this is the site you must visit.